Google Translate Disclaimer

-Being a part of the Canada Community Pasture Transition Program can help fund the lease and purchase of Saskatchewan pasture land.
+Being a part of the Canada and Saskatchewan community pasture transition program can help fund the lease and purchase of Saskatchewan pasture land.
 Learn who is eligible and how to apply.

 Environmental programming is intended to improve producer and public understanding of the possible impact of agriculture on the environment.